MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-customer-card-addin.md

 1. Select the Customer Insights instance you want to fetch data from.

 1. Now you define which field from Customer Insights maps to a record in the Dynamics 365 app.
-You need to map at least one field.
    - To map with a contact, select the field in the Customer Insights Customer entity that matches the ID of your contact entity.
    - To map with an account, select the field in the Customer Insights Customer entity that matches the ID of your account entity.